 - Not all states have income tax.
 These states include: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.

-- Federal and State Income taxes are filed annually or quarterly.
+- Federal and State Income taxes are filed annually.

-- Similar to filing your personal taxes, you will offset your taxable income with your business deductions, which we will look at tomorrow.
+- Similar to filing your personal taxes, you will offset your taxable income with your business deductions.

 Federal Self Employment Tax